-The Department of Defense (DOD) is transitioning away from self-assessments to a more structured approach relying on the Cybersecurity Maturity Model Certification (CMMC) standard and certified assessments.
-In 2020, the DOD released the initial version of CMMC.
-The guidelines mandate that all DOD suppliers – both prime and subcontractors – need CMMC certification by 2025 to participate in contract opportunities.
+The Department of Defense (DOD) is transitioning to a more structured approach relying on the Cybersecurity Maturity Model Certification (CMMC).
+The CMMC mandates all DOD suppliers – both prime and subcontractors – need CMMC compliance to participate in contract opportunities.

 CMMC preparation action steps

-Contractors need to do the following to prepare for CMMC certification:
+Contractors need to do the following to prepare for CMMC compliance:

-- Determine the appropriate maturity level of the CMMC based on the organization’s situation;
+- Determine the appropriate level of the CMMC based on the organization’s situation;

-- Identify gaps in current cybersecurity processes and practices relating to the targeted CMMC maturity level;
+- Identify gaps in current cybersecurity practices relating to the targeted CMMC level; and

 Signs you may need assistance